StoneOrbits/VortexEngine/docs/menus.md

 <a href="factory_reset_menu.html">
   <div class="color-list-entry"><span class="rounded-box red"></span>Factory Reset</div>
   <div>The Factory Reset menu allows you to reset your Vortex Device to its factory settings.
-This allows you to start fresh with default modes and is a good first step if you experience any issues with your device.</div>
+This allows you to start fresh with default modes and settings.</div>
 </a>
 </div>
 {% endraw %}